 AFCAT 2 2014 | 123 | 45 |

 Only applicants who have applied for the Technical Division are eligible to take the Engineering Knowledge Test (EKT).
 The EKT is required for candidates in technical fields such as mechanical, electronics, electrical, and computing technologies.
-Each field has its own set of cut-offs, which are important for candidates to understand.
+Each field has its own set of cut-offs, which are essential for candidates to understand.
 Applicants can gauge the required score to qualify and tailor their preparation according to the AFCAT EKT cut off.

 Year | AFCAT Cut off for EKT (1) | AFCAT Cut off for EKT (2) |